 Retaliation Prohibited

-Employees and other students shall not retaliate against a student because s/he reports a violation of the code or assists or participates in any investigation, proceeding, or hearing regarding the violation.
+Employees and other students shall not retaliate against a student because s/he reports bullying or other violation of the code or assists or participates in any investigation, proceeding, or hearing regarding the violation.
 The Superintendent/designee shall take measures needed to protect students from such retaliation.

+For School Use Only

+If the code violation falls under the state definition of bullying, District Procedure 09.422 AP.21 must be completed.

+If the code violation falls under the state definition of bullying and must also be reported under KRS 158.154, KRS 158.155, or KRS 158.156, see Policies 09.2211 and 09.438 and related procedures.

+If bullying is related to a federally protected harassment/discrimination area, see Policy 09.42811 and related procedures.

 EXPLANATION: THIS RECOMMENDATION DIRECTS SCHOOL STAFF THAT OUTSIDE SERVICE PROVIDERS ARE ALLOWED INTO THE SCHOOLS ONLY TO PROVIDE THERAPY OR DESIGNATED SERVICES TO STUDENTS IF THE OUTSIDE SERVICE PROVIDER HAS BEEN SOUGHT OUT AND CONTRACTED BY THE SCHOOL DISTRICT FOR SERVICES.
 OUTSIDE SERVICE PROVIDERS NOT SOUGHT OUT AND CONTRACTED BY THE DISTRICT WHO MEET SPECIFIED REQUIREMENTS MAY BE ALLOWED INTO SCHOOLS FOR OBSERVATION ONLY.